-ble Invention Designed by

-John M. Hatton, of Des Moines,

-LABOR-SAVING TROLLEY.

-recommended on sanitary grounds,

-as it removes the garbage can furhousekeeper would be likely to place

-it if a trip to it were necessary every

-time any refuse was to be disposed

-of.
-In this arrangement a large can

-s stationed as far as possible from

-the house, with a wire strung tightly from a post above the can to a
+Since the garbage can is now one the fixtures among the prenalis to the city housekeeper, it thouses the inventor to make imforements in it, as he has done with early everything else in which the reliare of man is concerned.
+To this ind the trolley garbage can; invented John M. Hatton, of Des Moines, is submitted as a practical time bor saving device, its use being also recommended on sanitary grounds, is it removes the garbage can furhousekeeper would be likely to place It if a trip to it were necessary every ime any refuse was to be disposed of.
+In this arrangement a large can stationed as far as possible from he house, with a wire strung tightly from a post above the can to a The small can has a hinged bottom, which is ordinarily closed and held use it.